 - If life insurers are required to hold excessive amounts of short-term assets by bank-based capital rules, the availability and affordability of financial security products could be affected.
 Misapplication of bank-based standards would disrupt the insurance business model and the industry’s ability to provide long-term, guaranteed retirement products and financial protection to customers.

 The IAIS published Version 1.0 of the Insurance Capital Standard in July 2017 for field testing by about 50 volunteers, worldwide.
-The IAIS workplan calls for adoption of ICS Version 2.0 in 2019.
-ICS Version 2.0 will be incorporated into ComFrame and the IAIS Insurance Core Principles.
+The IAIS workplan calls for IAIGs to report confidentially from 2020 to 2025.
+The IAIS will be in a position to determine by 2025 whether the U.S.’s method of determining group capital will be considered ‘outcome-equivalent’ to the ICS.
+ICS Version 2.0, which is expected to be based on a market-adjusted valuation (MAV) standard, will be incorporated into ComFrame and the IAIS Insurance Core Principles.

 Any global capital benchmark must result from a deliberate, thoughtful and transparent step-by-step process, and it must not discourage the availability or affordability of long-term products.
 This is particularly critical in the United States where the private markets fulfill an acute need that may not exist in certain other countries with broader social welfare nets or public pensions.